Hallux rigidus

 • Physical therapy, such as balneotherapy (sulphur and radon baths)

-If conservative measures are not successful or the disease is too advanced, the orthopaedist may consider surgery.
+If conservative measures are not successful or the condition is too advanced, the orthopaedist may consider surgery.

-In severe arthrosis, the artificial surgical stiffening (arthrodesis) of the big toe joint is currently the method of choice.
-The fusion of the two bones contributes to freeing the patient from pain.
+In severe arthrosis, the artificial surgical stiffening (arthrodesis) of the metatasophalangeal joint is currently the method of choice.
+The joining of the two bones contributes to freeing the patient from pain.
 The adjacent joints and an orthopaedic roller on the shoe sole compensate for the associated loss of movement.

 Bone spurs (osteophytes) are removed in the case of mild hallux rigidus.
 This procedure is called cheilectomy.
-In severe forms, this can be combined with a corrective osteotomy (also called a repositioning osteotomy): The surgeon cuts through (osteotomise) a bone to restore the normal anatomy of the bone, joint or extremity and to relieve joint parts.1
+In severe forms, this can be combined with a corrective osteotomy (also called a repositioning osteotomy): the bone is surgically cut (osteotomised) to restore the normal anatomy of the bone, joint or extremity and to relieve joint parts.1